Azure-Samples/cognitive-services-speech-sdk/scenarios/python/console/language-learning/README.md

 This sample demonstrates how to use Azure pronunciation assessment SDK and REST API for language learning.

+## Option 1: Run the Sample Easily in Visual Studio Code (Recommended)
+This is the easiest way to get started.
+The Azure AI Speech Toolkit extension automates setup, environment configuration and run.

+- Install [Azure AI Speech Toolkit](https://marketplace.visualstudio.com/items?itemName=ms-azureaispeech.azure-ai-speech-toolkit) extension in VS Code.
+- In extension's panel, click `View Samples` and download this sample from sample gallery.
+- From the Command Palette (`Ctrl+Shift+P` / `Cmd+Shift+P`), run:
+  - `Azure AI Speech Toolkit: Configure Azure Speech Resources` to select an **Azure AI Service** resource from [available locations](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/text-to-speech-avatar/what-is-text-to-speech-avatar#available-locations) (one-time setup).
+  - `Azure AI Speech Toolkit: Configure and Setup the Sample App` to prepare the project (one-time setup).
+  - `Azure AI Speech Toolkit: Run the Sample App` to run the sample.

+## Option 2: Manual Setup and Run (Advanced)
+Follow these steps if you prefer not to use VS Code.

 ### Prerequisites

 Before you get started, here's a list of prerequisites: